xptrdev/wp-config-file-editor/readme.txt

 * Modify wp-config.php code manually
 * Generate Secure keys by single click
 * Update Database parameters
+* Validating the entered Database parameters by making a connection to the database, don't save if unable to connect
+* Filtering the input data to avoid breaking wp-config.php file PHP syntax.

 The following wp-config.php file fields is being supported: